moechofe/lowresrmx/asset.dev/manual.md

         wait tap
         goto test

-- the only way to squiz two instructions on one line is to use the `:` colon separator.
+- The only way to squeeze two instructions on one line is to use the `:` colon separator.

     ✅ This will work:

         x=touch.x : y=touch.y

-    > I recommand to place spaces before and after the `:` colon until I fix the parsing issue
+    > I recommend placing spaces before and after the `:` colon until I fix the parsing issue.

-- `IF...THEN` use a different syntax for on line instruction, and `:` colon as instruction separator will not work correctly.
+- `IF...THEN` uses a different syntax for one-line instructions, and `:` colon as instruction separator will not work correctly.

     This will not work as intended: